 Archive A Book About Memories

-This thesis is a theoretical-practical approach into applying concept to visual communication.
+As part of my thesis, I published a research project that follows a theoretical-practical approach into applying concept to visual communication.
 Through experimental, practice-led research, it uses posters, typography, and iconography to translate the concept into visual form of "emptiness."
-The work develops and tests visual strategies to express interdependence, merging text and image into a single language.
-The final outcome presents interdependence as a lived, perceptual experience rather than just a concept.

 Authorship Form and Context